MMrFalcon/WarehouseService/README.md

 IDE Preparation

-Application use Lombok plugin.
+Application using Lombok plugin.
 To install it in IntelliJ press ctrl + alt + s go to plugin section search for `lombok` install it and restart your IDE